Chase Field- Arizona Diamondbacks

 You Should Know-

 • Unlike other sporting venues, you are allowed to re-enter the ballpark at Gates A, F, J, and K. According to the stadium, fans who want to leave the ballpark will either be scanned out and then scanned back in, via their ticket.
-Or, they will be given a “re-entry” card, which is then turned in once inside the stadium gates.
 A lot of fans will use this opportunity to smoke in a designated area, whereas other stadiums may have designated smoking areas on the premises.

 • The players lineups are listed near the front entrance of the main team store.